-An employer's actions can be said to violate NRS 288.270(1)(a) if its conduct can be reasonably said to interfere with the "free exercise of employee rights under the Act."
-Juvenile Justice Supervisors Ass'n v.
-County of Clark.
-Case No. 2017-020.
-Item No. 834 (2018) (citing Clark Ctv.
+An employer's actions can be said to violate NRS 288.270(1)(a) if its conduct can be reasonably said to interfere with the "free exercise of employee rights under the Act." .Juvenile Justice Supervisors Ass 'n v.
+County of Clark, Case No. 2017-020, Item No. 834 (2018) (citing Clark Cty.
 Classroom Teachers Ass'n v.
 Clark County Sch.
-Dist., EMRB Item No. 237.
-Case No. A1-04543 (1989)).
-To determine if there is a valid claim, a three-part test is used that asks if "(1) the employer's action can be reasonably viewed as tending to interfere with, coerce, or deter; (2) the exercise of protected activity [by NRS Chapter 288]; and (3) the employer fails to justify the action with a substantial and legitimate business reason."
+Dist., EMRB Item No. 237, Case No. A1-04543 (1989)).
+To determine if there is a valid claim, a three-part test is used that asks if "(1) the employer's action can be reasonably viewed as tending to interfere with, coerce, or deter: (2) the exercise of protected activity [by NRS Chapter 288]; and (3) the employer fails to justify the action with a substantial and legitimate business reason."
 Billings and Brown v.
 Clark County, EMRB Item No. 751.
 Case No. A1-046002 (2012) (citing Medeco Sec.
-Locks.
-Inc. v.
+Locks, Inc. v.
 NLRB, 142 F.3d 733, 745 (4th Cir.
 1988)).
-An employer's acts need not be coercive in actual fact, but rather if the act or acts had a reasonable tendency, when looking at the overall circumstances, to intimidate.
-Id.
+An employer's acts need not be coercive in actual fact, but rather if the act or acts had a reasonable tendency, when looking at the overall circumstances, to intimidate, Id.
+Moreover, an "employer's coercive action affects protected activity." whenever deterrent effect protected rights it can have on Medeco Sec.
+Locks, 142 F.3d at 745.

 In the present matter, Lt.
-Leonard filed his Complaint on December 12, 2023, and within 10 days his counsel received a letter from the County's counsel threatening that if Lt.
+Leonard filed his prior complaint on December 12, 2023, and within 10 days his counsel received a letter from Respondents' counsel threatening that if Lt.
 Leonard continued "to pursue this Complaint, the County will take any and all action necessary to hold him accountable for filing the frivolous Complaint," (Motion Ex.
-3.)
-While to date the County has not taken any further action against Lt.
-Leonard for maintaining his Complaint, when looking at the timing, circumstances complained about by Lt.
+4.)
+Respondents' counsels claim that he is not an employee of Respondents is simply false.
+Mr. Lehman is a Deputy District Attorney employed by the Washoe County District Attorney's Office.
+Clearly, he is an employee of Washoe County, and he was acting as the employer when he sent the December 22, 2023, letter to the undersigned counsel.
+When looking at the timing, circumstances complained about by Lt.
 Leonard, and the close proximity to his filing of the claim, it is obvious that these threats were meant to intimidate Lt.
 Leonard and would have a reasonable tendency to be coercive.
 Especially when looking at the amount of sick time Lt.
 Leonard has been required to use due to the mental anguish he has suffered related to the alleged violations.
-While the County attempts to justify its letter by claiming it is "pre-litigation" correspondence meant only to warn of possible violations and to move toward a settlement, it was obviously sent with the intent to intimidate Lt.
+While the County attempts to justify its letter by claiming it is "prelitigation" correspondence meant only to warn of possible violations and to move toward a settlement, it was obviously sent with the intent to intimidate Lt.
 Leonard and to coerce him into withdrawing his Complaint and cease pursuing his claims against Respondents.
-(Motion at p.
-11:12-23.)
+Id.
+Moreover, as noted above, Respondents' results of "investigation" into Lt.
+Leonard's claims, miraculously resulted in findings that address each item brought in the Complaint in front of this Board.